-Rebrandly | Custom URL Shortener, Branded Link Management, API
+Rebrandly Privacy Policy

 RadiateCapital Limited (trading as “Rebrandly”) respects the privacy of your information.
 This Privacy Policy is designed to assist you in understanding how we collect, use, and safeguard your information.
 This Privacy Policy applies to individuals who access this website and our mobile application(s) (the “Site”) and any of our services we provide, including our link management platform (collectively, the “Services”).

 Rebrandly is committed to protecting and respecting your privacy.
-This Privacy Policy together with our Term and Conditions and Cookie Policy and the documents referred to therein sets out the basis on which any personal data we collect from you or that you provide to us will be processed by us.
+This Privacy Policy together with our Term and Conditions ,Data Processing Addendum, and Cookie Policy and the documents referred to therein sets out the basis on which any personal data we collect from you or that you provide to us will be processed by us.
+Any capitalized terms used, but not defined, in this Privacy Policy have the meanings provided in the Terms of Use or Data Processing Addendum as relevant.

 From time to time, we may change this Privacy Policy.
 If we do, we will post an amended version on this webpage.
 If we make material changes to our Privacy Policy, we may also notify you by other means, such as sending an email or posting a notice on our home page.
 If required by applicable data protection laws, we will obtain your consent to any material changes.
 Please review this Privacy Policy periodically.

-Rebrandly is a private company limited by shares and registered in Ireland (Company Number 567282) having its registered office address at 90 Leinster Road, Rathmines, Dublin 6, D06 F3P4, Dublin, Ireland.
-Rebrandly is the data controller of personal data collected from residents of the European Economic Area or the United Kingdom.
+Rebrandly is a private company limited by shares and registered in Ireland (Company Number 567282) having its registered office address at Block 3, Harcourt Centre, Harcourt Road, Dublin 2, D02 A339, Ireland.
+Rebrandly is the data controller of personal data collected from residents of the European Economic Area or the United Kingdom who are users of our services.
+This applies when you create a Rebrandly link (a "User").
+In these circumstances we are acting as a controller of your data.
+When you click on a Rebrandly link created by a User, we are acting as a processor and the relevant User is acting as a Controller.
+The relevant User is responsible for their own compliance with applicable data protection legislation in these circumstances.

 We collect personal data from you through your use of the Site and Services.
 Personal data is information that is linked or reasonably linkable to an identified or identifiable individual.
 We collect the following types of personal data.